 What are the treatment options for psoriatic arthritis?

-The aim of treatment for psoriatic arthritis is to relieve symptoms.
+The aim of treatment for psoriatic arthritis is to control the disease and relieve symptoms.
 Treatment may include any combination of the following:

 Choice of medications depends on disease severity, number of joints involved, and associated skin symptoms.
 During the early stages of the disease, mild inflammation may respond to nonsteroidal anti-inflammatory drugs (NSAIDs).
 Cortisone injections may be used to treat ongoing inflammation in a single joint.
-However, oral steroids, if used to treat the psoriatic arthritis, can worsen the skin rash due to psoriasis worse.
+Oral steroids, if used to treat a psoriatic arthritis flare, can temporarily worsen psoriasis.
+Long-term use of oral steroids should be avoided when possible due to the negative effects on the body over time.

-DMARDs are used when NSAIDs fail to work and in patients with erosive disease.
-DMARDs that are effective in treating psoriatic arthritis include: methotrexate, sulfasalazine, cyclosporine, and biologic agents.
+DMARDs are used when NSAIDs fail to work and for patients with persistent and/or erosive disease.
+DMARDs that are effective in treating psoriatic arthritis include: methotrexate, sulfasalazine, and cyclosporine.

-There are also many non-medicine therapies that can be used in addition to medicine to help with your joint symptoms.
+There are also many non-pharmacologic therapies that can be used in addition to medication to help with your joint symptoms.
 Some of these therapies include:

 Heat and cold therapy

-Heat and cold therapy involves switching the use of moist heat and cold therapy on affected joints.
+Intermittent heat and cold therapy involves choosing or switching the use of moist heat and cold therapy on affected joints.
 Moist heat – supplied by a warm towel, hot pack, or warm bath or shower – helps relax aching muscles and relieve joint pain, swelling, and soreness.
 Cold therapy – supplied by a bag of ice or even a bag of frozen vegetables wrapped in a towel – can reduce swelling and relieve pain by numbing the affected joints.

 Joint protection and energy conservation